YosysHQ/picorv32/README.md

 ======================================

 PicoRV32 is a CPU core that implements the [RISC-V RV32IMC Instruction Set](http://riscv.org/).
-It can be configured to be a RV32E, RV32I, RV32IC, RV32IM, or RV32IMC core, and optionally
+It can be configured as RV32E, RV32I, RV32IC, RV32IM, or RV32IMC core, and optionally
 contains a built-in interrupt controller.

 Tools (gcc, binutils, etc..) can be obtained via the [RISC-V Website](http://riscv.org/download.html#tab_tools).